apache/atlas/docs/src/documents/Setup/EclipseSetup.md

 * Install the Scala IDE, TestNG, and m2eclipse-scala features/plugins as described below.

 **Scala IDE Eclipse feature**
-Some of the Atlas source code is written in the Scala programming language.
+Some Atlas source code is written in the Scala programming language.
 The Scala IDE feature is required to compile Scala source code in Eclipse.
-   * In Eclipse, choose Help - Install New Software..
+   * In Eclipse, choose Help - Install New Software...
    * Click Add... to add an update site, and set Location to http://download.scala-ide.org/sdk/lithium/e44/scala211/stable/site
    * Select Scala IDE for Eclipse from the list of available features
    * Restart Eclipse after install